-The Mountain Retreat and Learning Center is a not-for-profit membership organization (501(c)3).
-Our bylaws grant to members the right and responsibility of ensuring the ongoing welfare of The Mountain, through election of trustees and by approving any changes as needed to the bylaws of the Corporation.
+We are proud that our doors are open to all, and we are equally proud of our transparency in our management of this beautiful mountaintop.
+The Mountain Retreat and Learning Center is a not-for-profit membership organization 501(c)(3).
+Our bylaws grant to members the right and responsibility of ensuring the ongoing welfare of The Mountain through the election of trustees and by approving any changes as needed to the bylaws of the Corporation.

 Our core values, central to all philosophies and practices of The Mountain Retreat and Learning Center, Inc., are based on the Purposes and Principles of the Unitarian Universalist Association: